i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/querying-design.md

 As it was mentioned in [high-level overview article](README.md), **Querying** built on top of ASP.NET Web API.
 So, it exposes it's API through controllers.

 The first thing to highlight here is `DynamicControllersRegistrar` class in `NuClear.Querying.Web.OData.DynamicControllers` namespace.
-It's responsible for controllers creation (emitting) in runtime using metadata descriptions:
+It's responsible for controller types creation (emitting) in runtime using metadata descriptions:

 ```csharp
 public sealed class DynamicControllersRegistrar